better-code-collaboration/CodeReaper/README.md

 # CodeReaper
 An automated repetitive code generation tool.
+A windows application written in C#.
+Load a one time template and replace the xml to create your own package.